Shilpi Marwaha: Acting in theatre

-Marwaha started her career as a theatre actor in Delhi with Asmita Theatre Group in 2008.
-She was trained under theatre director Arvind Gaur, and participated in his theatre workshop in college.
-She coordinated theatre workshops and directed workshop plays.
+Marwaha started her career as a theatre actor in Delhi with a Delhi-based theatre group in 2008.[1]
+She was an active member of collegiate theatre during her student years.
+She is a self-trained theatre practitioner, with an expansive body of theatrical and cinematic experience.
+She independently curated and conducted theatre workshops in several reputed colleges.
+From her initial years, she conducted and designed theatre workshops and directed workshop plays.[2].

 Her major plays are Dario Fo and Franca Rame's A Woman Alone, Bertolt Brecht's Ramkali (The Good Person of Szechwan), Mahesh Dattani's Final Solutions and 30 days in September, Girish Karnad's Rakt Kalyan, Swadesh Deepak's Court Martial, Rajesh Kumar's Ambedkar aur Gandhi, Mohan Rakesh's Lehro ke Rajhans, Ashok Lal's Ek Mamooli Aadmi, Unsuni (based on Harsh Mandar's book & scripted by Mallika Sarabhai), Vijay Mishra's "Tat Niranjana“, Dario Fo's adaptation Operation Three Star, based on Accidental Death of an Anarchist, Govind Purushottam Deshpande's Raastey, Dario Fo's Can't Pay won't Pay (Hindi adaptation by Amitabh Srivastava) and Mahesh Bhatt's The Last Salute, written by Rajesh Kumar.
 Shilpi has also worked with RJ Raunac on dramatic reading of Asghar Wajahat's stories.